 Hello Fellow Readers,

 Claudia described how to layer plant communities akin to those seen in nature to create a beautiful and healthy ecosystem.
 The Structural Layer is made up of “plants that have naked feet,” Claudia explained, which allows room for plants to thrive below.
 Its comprised of trees, shrubs or large perennials that should cover no more than ten percent of the landscape.
-One of her favorite structural perennials is ‘Jeana’ Garden phlox (Phlox paniculata) which grows 4 to 5 feet, has outstanding mildew resistance, and fragrant lavender-pink flowers from mid-summer to early-fall that are magnets for pollinators.
+One of her favorite structural perennials is ‘Jeana’ Garden phlox (Phlox paniculata) which grows 4 to 5 feet.
+It has outstanding mildew resistance and fragrant lavender-pink flowers from mid-summer to early-fall that are magnets for pollinators.
 Then there’s the stately Joe-Pye Weed (Eupatorium purpureum) with mauve-pink fluffy flowers in July through September atop deep burgundy stems.

 I was dancing in the aisle when Claudia talked about the Ground Cover Layer.
-At last an ecological expert that advocates understory plants rather than the wasteful cycle of mulching.
+At last, an ecological expert that advocates understory plants rather than the wasteful cycle of mulching.
 The Ground Cover Layer occurs in the wild with waves of ferns, moss, and lichen on fields of rocks.
 Claudia touts a native “liriope alternative” Creek sedge (Carex amphibola).
 Then there’s Golden ragwort (Packera aurea) which is semi-evergreen.
-Its yellow daisy-like flowers spike up from the field of green and therefore serves as a seasonal theme as well as a groundcover.
+Its yellow daisy-like flowers spike up from the field of green and serve as a seasonal theme as well as a groundcover.

-Claudia wrapped up her presentation sharing a picture from her native land of Eastern Germany formerly destroyed by industry.
+Claudia wrapped up her presentation, sharing a picture from her native land of Eastern Germany formerly destroyed by industry.
 She then shared the same scene restored with blue water centered in a meadow of textures and colors.
-Thanks to funding from the European Union, she explained, the transformation took place and concluded “Nature is resilient.
+Thanks to funding from the European Union, she explained, the transformation took place and concluded, “Nature is resilient.
 We can make a difference.”
 Indeed, we can.